lizaodawn/IMMARKUS-wiki-clone/t_05-Data-Model-Mode.md

 **Figure 17.** Choose Data Type of Folder Metadata

-4. After you finish, make sure to click **Save Schema**.
+4. Be sure to click **Save Schema** after you are done adding properties.

 ## Adding Metatdata for Individual Images

-The metadata for individual images can be added in the same way as with folder metadata.
+The metadata for individual images can be added in the same way as metadata for folders.

 1. Choose **Image Metadata** and Click **New Image Schema**.